japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 `StateStore` is identified with the <<id, aggregating operator id and the partition id>> (among other properties for identification).

 [[implementations]]
-NOTE: <<spark-sql-streaming-HDFSBackedStateStore.md#, HDFSBackedStateStore>> is the default and only known implementation of the <<contract, StateStore Contract>> in Spark Structured Streaming.
+NOTE: [HDFSBackedStateStore](HDFSBackedStateStore.md) is the default and only known implementation of the <<contract, StateStore Contract>> in Spark Structured Streaming.

 [[contract]]
 .StateStore Contract